CatLabInteractive/catlab-drinks/docs/nfc.md

 NFC topup cards
 ===============
 The goal of the NFC topup cards is to sell digital topup cards that can be used to purchase drinks at the bar and to allow people to order drinks from the remote app.
-Ordered drinks should be paid automatically, so waiters don't have to walk around with NFC readers.
+Remotely ordered drinks should be paid automatically, so waiters don't have to walk around with NFC readers.

 NTAG213
 -------